In Summer 2012, Queen Mary started recording staff sexual orientation as part of our commitment to equality and diversity.

 Sexual orientation is a protected characteristic under the Equality Act 2010, we therefore need to do more than react to allegations and instances of discrimination.

-The Higher Education Statistical Agency (HESA) will be starting to gather data about LGBT+ representation.
+The Higher Education Statistical Agency (HESA) will be starting to gather data about LGBTQ+ representation.

 We collected staff sexual orientation data on the last Staff Attitude survey and received a good response rate of disclosure.